mlsamuelson/asu_userpicker/README.txt

 The ASU Userpicker module creates an AJAX autoocomplete userpicker widget and is easily assignable using the Fields managment UI in Drupal.

-It requires the CAS Attributes, LDAP Servers and User Reference modules to be enabled, and at least one LDAP Server to be configured.

-Using the ASU Userpicker with non-Field API managed fields requires custom code to map it into place:
+Using the ASU Userpicker with fields requires custom code to map it into place for field other than Fields API user_reference fields provided via the user_reference module (optional):

 Implement a form_alter() to change an existing userpicker field's '#autocomplete_path' to 'autocomplete/asu/user' and the '#element_validate'